anuraghuram/nypd/README.md

 This repository consists of the following:
-1. cleaning.py - script clean downloaded raw data, reclassify crime types and crime locations and write out the clean csv
+1. cleaning.py - script to clean downloaded raw data, reclassify crime types and crime locations and write out the clean csv
 2. mapviz.py - script to build the visualisation using Folium (a leaflet.js library for Python)

 Data sources: